Visyond/website-hugo/site/content/product-tour/product-tour.md

   - content: "Best for individual modelers and analysts who also need to present their work to stakeholders"
     title: Excel Add-in
     image: /img/product-tour/excelAddinIcon.png
-  - content: "Best for teams that want secure internal and external collaboration on scenarios, analyses and data gathering"
+  - content: "Best for teams that want secure internal and external collaboration on scenarios, analyses and dashboards"
     title: Cloud Platform
     image: /img/product-tour/cloudPlatformIcon.png
 infoBlockFirst: